ora0600/confluent-cdc-workshop/terraform/aws/README.md

 * sf_password_token: Your Salesforce Password token
 * sf_consumer_key: Your CONSUMER Key
 * sf_consumer_secret: YOUR CONSUMER SECRET
-* sf_cdc_name: ContactsChangeEvent if for the CDC Object Contacts.
+* sf_cdc_name: ContactChangeEvent if for the CDC Object Contacts.
 * (optional) OPENAI_API_KEY: Your openAI API Key

 If the `.accounts` file is ready, then preparation is finished.
 Now everything is more or less easy to execute.
 We will use terraform only.